Russia's Next Economic 'Shock' Likely To Come From Impoverished Regions, Experts Say

 "It is ironic that over time [external factors] might actually not cause it.
 Where they might get the shock actually is the internal shock from the regions, from people who saw that they are being ignored, from the [low] health-care spending, from the lockdowns," Elina Ribakova, deputy chief economist at the Institute of International Finance, told an Atlantic Council conference on December 2.

-Sergei Guriev, an economist and Kremlin critic, told the panel the Russian government did not enforce lockdown measures to “preserve the economy, preserve the sovereign wealth fund.”
+Sergei Guriyev, an economist and Kremlin critic, told the panel the Russian government did not enforce lockdown measures to "preserve the economy, preserve the sovereign wealth fund."

-Russians ignored the pandemic lockdowns and continued to go to work because the government’s financial bailout measures were “stingy,” Guriev said.
+Russians ignored the pandemic lockdowns and continued to go to work because the government's financial bailout measures were "stingy," Guriyev said.

 As a result, Russia's economy will decline only about 4 percent this year, better than many developed nations, he said.
 However, it has come at the costs of lives, he added.